LappleApple/awesome-leading-and-managing/Onboarding.md

 - [Owning Your Onboarding (Specially in Remote Work)](https://dmellonielet.com/2020/11/30/software-engineers-guide-to-owning-the-onboarding.html) - by Nielet D'mello.
 Takeaway: includes a nine-point template for gaining control over your onboarding and links to additional resources.

+- [Seniorless — 4 Tips for Effectively Onboarding Juniors](https://medium.com/@gabrielgrinberg/seniorless-4-tips-for-effectively-onboarding-juniors-50268ab8df0a) - by Gabriel Grinberg.
+Takeaway: Build efforts around task-based formal training, strong mentoring and review processes, and growing people into taking on more complex work.

 - [Technical Onboarding, Training, and Mentoring](https://www.youtube.com/watch?v=Lpg4jRSH7EE) (video) - a full onboarding curriculum by Kate Heddleston, from RailsConf 2014.
 Takeaway: Onboarding is taking someone from outside the team and making them productive (technical knowledge); independent/autonomous (company/process knowledge); reliably independent; and confident/believe they are valuable (personal development).

 - [Thinking of the Next Developer](https://dev.to/dnimmo/thinking-of-the-next-developer) - by David Nimmo.
 Takeaway: before moving on to the next coding problem, take the time to save hassle for the next person joining your team or working with your code.